aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 Reading this teaches us we could pass a comma-separated list of PID to `-g`, which enables to only call _pkill_ once by passing both the PGID and the PID at the same time.
-But the second part of the description is actually much more
-interesting: by passing `-g 0` we ask _pkill_ to infer for us what is the current process group ID.
-That greatly simplifies the code by moving this responsability out of Go.
+But the second part of the description is much more interesting: by passing `-g 0` we ask _pkill_ to infer for us what is the current process group ID.
+That greatly simplifies the code by moving this responsibility out of Go.

 ### The solution